Hugo von Hofmannsthal: Career

 In 1900 Hofmannsthal met the composer Richard Strauss for the first time.
 He later wrote libretti for several of his operas, including Elektra (1909), Der Rosenkavalier (1911), the plot of which he developed together with Harry Graf Kessler, Ariadne auf Naxos (1912, rev. 1916), Die Frau ohne Schatten (1919), Die ägyptische Helena (1928), and Arabella (1929, but first performed in 1933).

+Between 1891 and 1899 Hofmannsthal wrote a number of short verse plays, influenced by the static dramas of the Belgian writer Maurice Maeterlinck, the dramatic monologues of the English Romantic poet Robert Browning, and the proverbes dramatiques of the French poet Alfred de Musset.

 In 1911 he adapted the 15th century English morality play Everyman as Jedermann, and Einar Nilson wrote the music for it.
 The play later became a staple at the Salzburg Festival.

 During World War I Hofmannsthal held a government post.
 He wrote speeches and articles supporting the war effort, and emphasizing the cultural tradition of Austria-Hungary.
 The end of the war spelled the end of the Habsburg monarchy in Austria; this was a blow from which the patriotic and conservative-minded Hofmannsthal never fully recovered.

 Nevertheless, the years after the war were very productive ones for Hofmannsthal; he continued with his earlier literary projects, almost without a break.
 He wrote several new libretti for Richard Strauss operas.
 In 1920, Hofmannsthal, along with Max Reinhardt, founded the Salzburg Festival.
 His later plays revealed a growing interest in religious, particularly Roman Catholic, themes.
 Among his writings was a screenplay for a film version of Der Rosenkavalier (1925) directed by Robert Wiene.